 So how does this affect prices?

 If this sounds like a case study on supply and demand, then you are correct.
-As you can imagine, older air conditioners more often have leaks and need repairs.
+As you can imagine, older air conditioners may have more leaks and need repairs.
 Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only increased due to scarcity.
+Prices have only gone up due to scarcity.

 Remember that in order to purchase R22, you must be an EPA-certified technician.
-So, the normal homeowner is unable to purchase a cylinder themselves.
-In addition, there are some firm regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
-This fee is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+So, the normal homeowner can’t purchase a cylinder themselves.
+In addition, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
+This cost is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

-The cost of R22 is radically increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.
+The cost of R22 is dramatically increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.

-If you’re thinking, “Wow, this is starting to sound expensive,” you’re right, it is.
-This is why when our experts come out to inspect your unit we check to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade because of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Wow, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our experts come out to inspect your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade because of the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?